Skip to content

 A sleek, white pedestrian bridge with a single, angled support tower crosses over a riverbed.
 The river is surrounded by natural foliage and a concrete channel on the far side.
 The sky is a clear, vibrant blue, and a distant, tree-covered hill is visible in the background.

-The North Atwater bridge crossing the LA River at North Atwater Park.
+The North Atwater bridge crosses the LA River at North Atwater Park.

 Jessica Henson/OLIN, 2025.